ZhenzhongLei/thesis/README.md

     receiver: to associate wifi data with latest robot pose and publish it ROS message
     service: to provide tf services as some nodes need to work with modules that are only available in Python 3
     collector: subscribe to assembled rss/pose data and save them in different CSV files under data folder
-    process: pick data from data folder and apply processing, then save the results in model folder
+    process: pick data from data folder and apply processing, then save the results in result folder
     localizer: subscribe to receiver output topic, then use results from offline training to estimate pose and determine if kidnapped situation happens or not
     detector: compare the particles from laser based method and wifi based method to detect if robot is kidnapped